github/issue-labeler/README.md

 ### Syncing Labels

 By default, labels that no longer match are not removed from the issue.
-To enable this functionality, explicity set `sync-labels` to `1`.
+To enable this functionality, explicitly set `sync-labels` to `1`.

 ```